klahrich/chiefhustler/content/diary/39-feb2022-update.md

 {{<tweet 1497991376549597190>}}

-- The money is made when you buy: **buy low**.
+- The money is created when you buy: **buy low**.
 Don't chase ANY particular stock.
 Be extremely patient and detached, wait for the price to come to you.
+And then get out of the way and let the money compound.

 - While it's OK to binge on famous super-investors' content about general investing principles, DO NOT overxpose yourself to any particular opinons about stocks or groups of stocks (I made the mistake of listening to too many energy-related twitter Spaces, which turned me bearish too son).